 SECTION 2: NEGOTIATING COMMITTEE:

 For meet and confer purposes, the Associations Negotiating Committee shall consist of the Board of Directors, and may include additional members of the Association as needed.
-The Negotiation Committee shall not participate in any meet and confer session without a minimum of two Committee members present.
+The Negotiation Committee shall not participate in any meet and confer session without a minimum of two Committee members present, selected based on availability of member and expertise of topic.

 SECTION 3: AUTHORITY: